Simplify Project Controlling with the KISS Principle in MOCO

 Ask the Right Questions

 What do I want to achieve with the report?
-What decisions do I want to prepare?
-The answers to these questions define which numbers are truly relevant.
+Which decisions do I want to prepare?
+The answer to these questions defines which numbers are truly relevant.

 For agencies, consultancies, and IT service providers, three key metrics often suffice: